microsoft/fluentui/rfcs/components/moving-from-focus-zone-to-tabster.md

 ## `FocusZone`

 `FocusZone` is a React component that is built to wrap around the elements whose focus it is to manage.
-It provides a number of props to abstract arrow key navigation behaviour amongst tabbable elements and be able to group them into "zones" that you can transition between.
+It provides a number of props to abstract arrow key navigation behavior amongst tabbable elements and be able to group them into "zones" that you can transition between.

 The React component pattern for focus management is not ideal, it breaks React component isolation.
-These components use DOM operations and a mix of global and synthetic event listeners to implement behaviour.
+These components use DOM operations and a mix of global and synthetic event listeners to implement behavior.
 The components also expose a class-based interface for focus operations on children elements, which further breaks isolation.

 Nested focusables cause issues on the current `FocusZone` component, where nested focusables behave inconsistently or incorrectly.
 Here are some recent issues related to this: